 The terrain is easy to moderate and can be done end-to-end on foot and by bike.
 We suggest using mountain, hybrid or sturdy touring bikes to tackle some of the steeper and bumpier sections, though a few parallel lines ("braids") give you smoother and flatter options.
 Some parts of the route are also suitable for horseriding.
 If you want to take in shorter loops and day trips or complete the route in sections this is possible too.

-New for 2017 !!!
-You can now get to Bo'ness from Edinburgh and start your John Muir Way Walk from Bo'ness to find out about this new bus service click here.
+Get to Bo'ness from Edinburgh and start your John Muir Way Walk from Bo'ness to find out about this new bus service click here.

 * This is a dog friendly attraction, click here for other dog friendly places in Falkirk